ec-europa/platform-dev/profiles/common/modules/custom/nexteuropa_varnish/README.md

 The default configuration page proposes a "Purge all caches" button too.

 Once it is clicked, this button will trigger:
-- The cleaning of the Drupal cache;
+- The cleaning of the Drupal cache if the checkbox is also ticked;
 - The purging of **ALL** site's entries indexed in the Varnish cache.

 Clicking on it has impact on the site's performance as it forces Drupal to rebuild all requested pages.